Using Containers for your HTML5 Build

 For firms that use Eikon, it is now possible to write custom applications driven by the market data that they already rely on.
 Development and deployment in such an environment can be an order of magnitude quicker than a custom build, since problems of authentication, infrastructure, data management, entitlements and deployment have already been solved by the container.

-Stay tuned for our next blog post "The Extra Mile."
-Here I will end The Bridge to HTML5 blog series by talking about polishing up applications before launch.
+Read the next post "The Extra Mile."
+It is about polishing up applications before launch.
 HTML5 containers make work easier, but they do not make things better automatically.
 Developers will need to rethink design and technique so they don't end up creating a browser window with little to no functionality.
 Read the previous post "Why HTML5?" if you missed it.